emilyriehl/yoneda/src/simplicial-hott/5-segal-types.md

             (\{t : 2 * 2 | Λ t} -> A)
             (\{t : 2 * 2 | BOT} -> recBOT)))

--- [RS17, Corollary 5.6(ii)] : if X is a shape and A : X -> U is such that A(x) is a Segal type then (x : X) -> A x is a Segal type
+-- [RS17, Corollary 5.6(ii)] : if X is a shape and A : X -> U is such that
+-- A(x) is a Segal type for all x then (x : X) -> A x is a Segal type
 #def Segal-extension-types
-  (extext : ExtExt)                                             -- This proof uses extension extensionality, defined in 4-extension-types.md
+  (extext : ExtExt)                                             -- This proof uses extension extensionality.
   (I : CUBE)                                                    -- A cube.
   (psi : (s : I) -> TOPE)                                       -- A tope.
   (A : <{s : I | psi s} -> U >)                                 -- An extension type.